Kawkaawaa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-1-hello_you caontains a script the prints hello user 2-path contains a script that add /action to PATH 3-paths contains a script that counts all the directories in the PATH
+1-hello_you caontains a script the prints hello user 2-path contains a script that add /action to PATH 3-paths contains a script that counts all the directories in the PATH 4-global_variables contains a script that lists environment variables